orientechnologies/orientdb-docs/Fetching-Strategies.md

    - *Level* The specific level on which to use the Fetch Plan.
 For example, using the level `[0]` would apply only to the first level.
    - *Range* The range of levels on which to use the Fetch Plan.
 For example, `[0-2]` means to use it on the first through third levels.
 You can also use the partial range syntax: `[-3]` which means from the first to fourth levels, while `[4-]` means from the fifth level to infinity.
    - *Any* The wildcard variable indicates that you want to use the Fetch Plan on all levels.
 For example, `[*]`.
 - **Field Path** Is the field name path, which OrientDB expects in dot notation.
 The path begins from either the root record or the wildcard variable `*` to indicate any field.
-You can also use the wildcard at the end of the path to specify all paths taht start for a name.
+You can also use the wildcard at the end of the path to specify all paths that start for a name.
 - **Depth Level** Is the depth of the level requested.
 The depth level variable uses the following syntax:
    - `0` Indicates to load the current record.
    - `1-N` Indicates to load the current record to the *n*th record.